eclipse-iceoryx/iceoryx2/FAQ.md

 // ...

 // Reads LogLevel from env and defaults to LogLevel INFO
-// if the environemnt variable has an unsupported value set_log_level_from_env_or_default();
+// if the environment variable has an unsupported value set_log_level_from_env_or_default();

 // Reads LogLevel from env and sets it with a user-given value
-// if the environemnt variable has an unsupported value set_log_level_from_env_or(LogLevel::DEBUG);
+// if the environment variable is not set or has an unsupported value
+set_log_level_from_env_or(LogLevel::DEBUG);

 // sets LogLevel programmatically with a supported user-given value
-// this will take precedence over LogLevel defined by an environment variable set_log_level(LogLevel::Trace);
+// and does not try to read the environment variable set_log_level(LogLevel::Trace);
 ```